Woodville-West Torrens Football Club: Home grounds

 The Woodville-West Torrens Eagles first home ground was SANFL league headquarters Football Park in their inaugural season of 1991.
 In 1992, the new club had to move to Tusmore Park temporarily due to lack of infastrcure at Woodville Oval.
-Under the direction of Tony Vaselo, the park was setup for football, however ended in disaster.
-A dispute broke out around payment between Vaselo and the club, as well as around the designated name of the oval.
+Under the direction of local M.P.
+Steele Hall, the park was set up for football, however ended in disaster.
+A dispute broke out around payment between Hall and the club, as well as around the designated name of the oval.
 Due to the dilemmas, building plans were rushed ahead, with the club moving permanently to the Woodville Oval (former home of the Woodville Warriors) in late 1992.
 Due to Woodville Oval also being the home of the Woodville Cricket Club who play in the South Australian Grade Cricket League, the Eagles use West Torrens' former home ground Thebarton Oval as their pre-season training base.
 Thebarton, which had lights installed for night games since the 1950s (the lights were upgraded in 2011–12), is occasionally used as an alternative playing venue for the club, with the team having played a handful of games at the venue since 2006.